Incentives for Plug-in Hybrids and Electric Cars

 Drivers converting a car into a plug-in hybrid, or a gas-powered car into an electric vehicle, had received a tax credit equal to 10 percent of the conversion cost.
 But that federal incentive ended on December 31, 2011.
 Individual states, such as Colorado and Florida, provide additional incentives, such as rebates and state tax credits.

-Sacramento offers free parking to individuals or small businesses certified by the city's Office of Small Business Development that own or lease EVs with an EV parking pass in designated downtown parking garages and surface lots.
+Sacramento offers free or discounted parking to individuals or small businesses certified by the city's Office of Small Business Development that own or lease EVs with an EV parking pass in designated downtown parking garages and surface lots.
 Free EV charging is also provided in several parking garages.